Sharp tones are softened by thankfulness. A thankful heart does not express meanness, criticism, or harshness.

 “History, despite its wrenching pain, cannot be un-lived, but if faced with courage, need not be lived again.”
 Maya Angelou As of this week, the wheels were set in motion for a full-fledged History and Biblical World View curriculum based on The Seabirds Trilogy (released Fall 2020).
 All the pieces came together in such a [...]

 *A special holiday excerpt from The Song of the Storm Petrel, Book 3 in the Seabirds Trilogy.
 (Also available in print!)
 Racing Pigeons and Donuts Dorris squinted into the pigeon loft, a special coop for the drafted birds of the U.S. Army stationed in Townsville, Australia.
 “So, they are just like regular pigeons?”
 “Regular [...]

 Lawrence Glasner For the Kingdom of God consists of and is based on not talk, but power—moral power and excellence of soul.
-I Corinthians 4:20 Sometimes you've got to stand and do what's right.
+I Corinthians 4:20 Sometimes you’ve got to stand and do what’s right.
 No matter the cost.
-You might lose a deal, a client, friends and family, your reputation or livelihood.
-You might get vilified, [...]
+You might lose a deal, clients, friends and family, your reputation or livelihood.
+You might get vilified, fired [...]

 I learned two things about greatness from Chuck Norris.
 First, despite his real transcendence in the sport, he taught my class of rank novices as if our lives depended on what we learned.
 He was serious, inclusive, and efficient.
 Second, he gave us his undivided attention.
 He was not full of himself.
 He was full of us.
 And his bearing was noble, gentle, and authoritative.